casprwang/blog/src/pages/about/index.md

 I code with Javascript, Go, Python, HTML, CSS.

-I contributed 2,000 times last year on Github.
+I love open source, and I contributed over [2,000 times](https://github.com/wangsongiam) last year on Github.

+I love to play with [leetcode](https://leetcode.com/wangsup/) and [code wars](https://www.codewars.com/users/wangsup) for practicing a new language and algorithms.

+I configure and sync the [dotfile](https://github.com/wangsongiam/dotfiles) for my editors, terminals, apps, macros almost every day.

-I am a fast typer ranked top 6% of the world with 2,500 matches.
+I am a fast typer ranked top 6% of the world with [2,500 matches](https://www.keyhero.com/profile/).

 ## About songwang.io
 This site is my blog site, primarily for sharing my ideas and works.
 It is the 4th version, and its predecessor was built in 2016 with Jekyll.
 Yet, thanks to the help from GraphQL and Webpack3, this version is even faster in a more progressive way and performs pretty well in the browser.